roostorg/community/README.md

 # Community

 Documentation and policies for the ROOST organization and open source community.
+File non-technical or ROOST-wide issues here.

 ## Get Involved